1. Get organized and figure out exactly what you owe

 4. Know your goals and think long-term

 What are your goals?
 What are the milestones you will track until you get there?
-Will you be starting a family in a few years?
+Will you be buying a house in a few years?
 In order to get from point “A” to point “B,” you’ve got to have detailed directions to a vision for your future so you can take action and get there successfully.